ammar/regexp_parser/README.md

 flavor variations.
 Syntax only comes into play in the lexer.

 #### Example
-The following instantiates the syntax for Ruby 1.9 and checks a couple of its implementations features, and then does the same for Ruby 1.8:
+The following instantiates syntax objects for Ruby 2.0, 1.9, 1.8, and checks a few of their implementation features.

 ```ruby
 require 'regexp_parser'